CARDBOARD BOX GINGERBREAD HOUSE!

 How original and what a grand way to show them as if they lived during that period, fun and funny at the same time.

-These portraits would be unique to you and who you would gift them to!
+These portraits would be unique to you and to whom you would gift them.

 LET’S CONCLUDE!

-The idea was taken from the original buscuit version and as my volunteers were getting creative, that’s when I thought hey!, how about recycling some cardboard throw-outs that I saved and recreate our buscuit treat!
+The idea was taken from the original biscuit version, and as my volunteers were getting creative, that’s when I thought, hey!, how about recycling some cardboard throw-outs that I saved and recreating our biscuit treat?

-Finally I include two very unusual and very different products that really fit in well with the theme of this post and I would welcome anything that’s not ‘the converntional’.
+Finally, I include two very unusual and very different products that fit in well with the theme of this post, and I would welcome anything that’s not ‘the conventional’.

 As my niche is called crazee kids art, I like to include crazee and fun ideas with a twist!

-So enjoy doing this project and if you cannot find any Gingerbread house kits, then I hope you can get what you can from my example.
+I enjoy doing this project, and if you cannot find any Gingerbread house kits, then I hope you can get what you can from my example.

-O’h I would love to hear from you or your kids, on how you got on and any examples you may have and I could post them, as an update!
+Oh, I would love to hear from you or your kids about how you got on and any examples you may have, and I could post them as an update!

 Happy crafting!